davidebolo1993/prs_pipeline/README.md

 ## Sbatch script

 A [sbatch script](scripts/prs.sbatch) is provided to run the pipeline using an entire computational node.
-Parameters should be adjusted coherently.
+Parameters in the sbatch file should be adjusted coherently.